TL;DR: This is a story about what might happen if one takes life hacks, GTD, and IFTTT a bit too far.

 He sent her another link – it demanded her personal certificate and she consented.
 This revealed a private wiki.
 There were details on thousands of server clusters, long columns of logins.
 There were directories of papers in progress, most of which claimed yet to have been reviewed or published.
 She couldn’t quite make sense of some of the titles, but it looked like he was working on documenting a pile of fresh new technology.

-“This is a look behind the curtain, Pumpkin,” he said.
-“You can take me down with this, or you can help me carry on.”
+“This is a look behind the curtain, Pumpkin.
+I’m sorry it’s not more exciting like a cycle ride through cyberspace or whatever,” he said.
+“But, you can take me down with this, or you can help me carry on.”